October 2025 Bulletin

 Adult children and other relatives of current members who do not live in Western Pennsylvania:

 You are invited to be the guests of CEI and join with us for the High Holy Days.
 It is appropriate to consider a donation to CEI for each attendee to help defray CEI operating costs.
 To ensure the safety of all attending, you must be on the Guest List to enter the building.
-Please call the office at 724-834-0560 ASAP to be put on the Guest List.
+Please call the office at 724-834-0560 or an email (office@ceigreensburg.org) ASAP to be put on the Guest List.

 Members of other Reform Congregations: